 When garden season is in full swing, it can be just as challenging as it is glorious, to come up with recipes to try.
 I adore squash and zucchini just about any way they can be served.
 Be it in a squash casserole, stuffed with Italian sausage or crispy baked zucchini fries, squash of any variety is always a welcome site on our table.
 These squash fritters are hushpuppy-like earning them a 5 star rating from my family.

-- Don't skip this step, by taking the time to steam the squash first it ensures that it's done cooking, when the breading is perfectly golden.
+- Don't skip the steaming step.
+By taking the time to steam the squash first it ensures that it's done cooking, when the breading is perfectly golden.

-- To divide the dough, I typically reach for a small ice cream scoop most often but, for a smaller fritter, you can use a tablespoon.
+- To divide the dough, I typically reach for a small ice cream scoop.
+You can make these fritters any size you like depending on the amount of yield needed.
+For a smaller fritter, you can use a tablespoon.